 However, thick, white stuff could also be due just to Heat.

-That page has many good ideas, but they haven't sorted them into how to deal with the different kinds of mucus.
+By the way, many internet sites suggest ways for clear it.
+They have good ideas, but they haven't sorted them into how to deal with the different kinds of mucus.

 Worse, it can obstruct free movement of Qi in the Heart, leading to all sorts of serious Western medically-defined diseases.

 Of course, it's also the result of other processes malfunctioning and of other syndromes.

 Technically to be Phlegm (capital P), there should be: